kaplanz/rugby/extras/cfg/README.md

 | `emu.cart.force` | Force cartridge construction. | `-f/--force`   | `bool`   |   ✓   |   ✓   |        |
 | `emu.cart.save`  | Cartridge RAM persistence.    | `-S/--save`    | `enum`   |   ✓   |   ✓   | [^sav] |

-[^pal]: Unless you have a specific use case, there is no reason to change the
+[^aux]: Unless you have a specific use case, there is no reason to change the
     default value of 48 Khz.
 [^log]: Must be a valid log filter as parsed by the frontend.
 See filter
     directives using [`tracing`][filter] as an example.